kscieslinski/CTF/pwn/utctf2020/simp/README.md

 ## Swapgs, iretq
 But the above code won't work!
 We cannot call execve just like that from kernel.
 But there is a simple way to return safely to user land without causing the kernel crash.
 We can get back to userland by invoking swapgs, followed by iretq.
-This is how a kernel normally would return the execution from interupt back to user program.
-It might look overhelming, but it is quite simple.
+This is how a kernel normally would return the execution from interupt back to user's program.
+It might look overhelming, but in fact it is quite simple.

-We first need to save the our program state.
-This is: $rsp, $cs, $ss, $rflags.
-To this state we will return from kernel land:
+We first need to save our program state.
+This is: $rsp, $cs, $ss and $rflags.
+To this state we will return later from kernel land:

 ```c
 typedef struct state_t